omnitaskba/healthpath-frontend-assessment/README.md

-# Healthpath PRO - Food catalog
+# Healthpath - Food catalog

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this Healthpath PRO food catalog page using the [Mock API](https://62da64419eedb699636cf77d.mockapi.io/api/v1/foods) and get it looking as close to the design as possible.
+Your challenge is to build out this Healthpath food catalog page using the [Mock API](https://62da64419eedb699636cf77d.mockapi.io/api/v1/foods) and get it looking as close to the design as possible.

 Sample response from food API as a food object.
 ```json